Hybrid-Code-Generation/Hybrid-Code-Gen/README.md

 This will:

-* Convert your text prompt into a minimal AST‑style query graph
+- Convert your text prompt into a minimal AST‑style query graph
-* Encode it via the trained GNN
+- Encode it via the trained GNN
-* Normalize the resulting vector
+- Normalize the resulting vector
-* Perform a top‑3 nearest‑neighbor search in FAISS
+- Perform a top‑3 nearest‑neighbor search in FAISS
-* Print each method’s ID and similarity score
+- Print each method’s ID and similarity score

 ---

 ## Artifacts Produced

-* `methods.csv`          – Flat CSV of extracted AST metadata
+- `methods.csv` – Flat CSV of extracted AST metadata
-* `method_index.faiss`   – FAISS index of 256‑dim method embeddings
+- `method_index.faiss` – FAISS index of 256‑dim method embeddings
-* `method_ids.pkl`       – Python pickle mapping FAISS indices → method IDs
+- `method_ids.pkl` – Python pickle mapping FAISS indices → method IDs

-> *Tip: Tweak the Java graph construction, GNN architecture, and training objective to best reflect your codebase’s actual AST patterns and semantics.*
+> _Tip: Tweak the Java graph construction, GNN architecture, and training objective to best reflect your codebase’s actual AST patterns and semantics._

 ```

 ```

+## 4. Java Code Repo KG Builder

+To get all the information about Java code repo parser, [Read here](javarepoparser/README.md)